maxzheng/workspace-tools/docs/README.rst

         push                Push changes for branch
         setup               Optional (refer to setup --help).
 Setup workspace environment.
 Run from primary workspace directory.
-        status (st)         Show status on current product or all products in workspace
+        test                Runs tests and manages test environments for product. status (st)         Show status on current product or all products in workspace
         update (up)         Update current product or all products in workspace